 A Phase I and II Noise Analysis, dated September 11, 2019, was submitted and reviewed.
 A section of the two-family attached dwellings adjacent to Old Central Avenue and US 301 fall within the limits of the 65 dBA Ldn noise contour.
 Appropriate mitigation measures were identified in the analysis and are provided for in the subject DSP and DSP-19024 for residential architecture.
-A condition has been included in this approval to require certification that the interior noise levels have been reduced to 45 dBA Ldn or less through the proposed building materials for all units within the 65 dBA Ldn or higher noise contour.
+A condition has been recommended to certify that the interior noise levels have been reduced to 45 dBA Ldn or less through the proposed building materials for all units within the 65 dBA Ldn or higher noise contour.